-Apply by Tuesday, April 9 (deadline 11:59pm).
-Learn the results by Friday, May 3, and commit or decline by Tuesday, May 7.
+Apply by Tuesday, April 7 (deadline 11:59pm).
+Want some tips on the application process?
+Learn the results by Friday, May 1, and commit or decline by Tuesday, May 5.
 Enroll in mid-May for 2 units of credit.
+More information if you are accepted.

-The program fee is $750, which covers housing, dining, books, and trips and excursions that are part of the course.
-Over one-third of participants receive additional assistance based on need.
+The all-inclusive program fee is $750, which covers housing, dining, books, and trips and excursions that are part of the course.
+All classes are heavily subsidized for all students and over one-third of participants receive assistance with the program fee, based on need.
+No application required--we review all applicants automatically with Financial Aid.

 The class is a community.
-Each class has about 12 students.
+Each class has 10-15 students, plus two SCAs who often become your mentors.
 Students live in Wilbur or Stern Hall, usually in doubles with a classmate.
 Classes eat together in Arrillaga Dining, sometimes with your faculty.
 More information about living on campus in September.

 explore new ways of thinking